tichex-project/go-tichex/docs/WHITEPAPER-DRAFT.md

 * Companies
 * Users

 The * Fiat Providers *, are authorized and regulated banking institutions.
 Their job is to act as a bridge between our blockchain and their banking circuit.
 They are the only ones authorized to issue (mint) part of a Fiat Token.
-Let's say part, because in the Tickex blockchain the pegged to fiat tokens start with T, for example TEUR, TUSD, TGBP, TKRW.
+Let's say part, because in the Tickex blockchain the pegged to fiat tokens start with T, for example THEUR, THUSD, THGBP, THKRW.
 A Fiat Provider can then make a mint of the following tokens.
 Let's take an example ...

 * EMoney * being an authorized institution, applies to be a Tichex Fiat Provider.
 To apply, Emoney will open a proposal on the Tichex blockchain, after which the proposal will have a voting period of 30 days (or more).
 Validators and any other users who have placed TKX in Stacking have the right to express an opinion and then vote on the proposal.
 The user's rating will have the weight relative to its value in the network (eg if there are 100 million TKX in Stacking and the user John put in stacking 1000, his vote will have a voting power of 0.0001%)